 What we can expect is a lot of dilemmas of ethical nature and gut wrenching emotional scenes.

 Cuphead - Under development by two brothers in a studio called StudioMDHR.

 They said it best: "Throughout this year we discussed reducing the scope to make a 2016 release, but we made the difficult decision to delay the launch in order to ship with our vision intact.
 We are happy to announce that Cuphead will be coming to Xbox One, Windows 10 and Steam in Mid-2017."

 The game is a run and gun adventure aiming to break the record for "number of boss battles in a run and gun game".
 It has north of 30, and the record is 25.

 Cuphead was inspired by the creepy cartoons of the 1930's so the devs took several steps back from modern technology and did everything by hand.
 Yep, the game is "hand drawn and hand inked".
 It will also feature "watercolour backgrounds and original jazz recordings".

 Cuphead will come out for Xbox One, Windows 10 and Steam.

 Crash Bandicoot N.Sane Trilogy - Developed by Vicarious Visions.

 Crash Bandicoot N.Sane Trilogy is a compilation of three of the original titles - "Crash Bandicoot", "Cortex Strikes Back" and "Warped".
 The game is coming out on 30 June 2017, but for which platforms?
-Well, for PlayStation 4 and PS4 Pro, first .
+Well, for PlayStation 4 and PS4 Pro, .